 For information on the most recent issue, including the editors’ note, see Latest Journal Issue

 In addition to the formal publications of the Journal of the Gilded Age and Progressive Era, SHGAPE.org publishes digital material that builds upon our print journal or otherwise relates to its mission.
-We are especially interested in fostering online scholarly and pedagogical dialogue concerning all forms of United States history between 1865 and 1920.
-To view our exclusive online content, see: Supplemental Content.
+We are especially interested in fostering online scholarly and pedagogical dialogue concerning all forms of United States history from 1865 to the 1920s.
+To view our online content, see: JGAPE Digital.

 Receive a year's subscription to our quarterly SHGAPE journal.